-You’ve done your over-all spring cleaning, the mopping, the dusting, the vacuuming, but something is still missing.
+You’ve done your overall spring cleaning, the mopping, the dusting, the vacuuming, but something is still missing.
 It’s time to pull out a few old tricks to get your house really looking good.
-Whether looking to clean up your home to sell, or just for your own enjoyment, there are many ways to add that wow factor with out emptying your bank account.
+Whether you are looking to clean up your home to put it on the market, or just for your own enjoyment, there are many ways to add that “wow factor” without emptying your bank account.

-Here are some cheap and easy ways to improve the look of your home starting on the inside.
+Here are five quick and economical ways to improve the look of your home — starting with the interior.

-No. 1: Add some color.
 Swapping out your old throw pillows for some new shams or adding chic vases to your side tables can brighten up any room.
 Blues, greens, and oranges make for great accent pieces.
-You can check your local target for reasonably priced shams and vases or bargain hunt online at overstock.com or wayfair.com.
+You can check your local Target for reasonably priced accessories or bargain hunt online at overstock.com or wayfair.com.

-No. 3: Clean your window treatments.
-Many draperies and curtains are machine washable; check labels.
-Dry-clean fabric shades and wipe wooden blinds with a damp cloth.
+Many draperies and curtains are machine washable.
+Before you do this, be sure to check the product labels.
+You can also dry clean fabric shades and wipe wooden blinds with a damp cloth.
 Warm water mixed with a mild dishwashing liquid is safe for metal and vinyl blinds.
-If you have heavy draperies try removing them for the spring and summer months to allow more light in.
+If you have heavy draperies, try removing them for the spring and summer months to let more light into the home.

 To keep you on track with your cleaning check out Martha Stewarts Spring Cleaning Checklist

 and be sure to share any tips or ideas you have with us in the comments below